jeffnye-gh/performance-modeling/how-to.md

 # How-To Instructions

-Much of this information is found in the README's distributed with the source packages.
-But in a number of cases it was necessary to work around issues in the distributions.
-Those work arounds are documented here.

-In the ideal these are recipes that can be cut/pasted into a session without any trial and error.
+These instructions make corrections and add steps to the information provided by the package README's.

+There are a few work arounds for compile and interoperability issues in the details below.

-At present everything assumes installation on Ubuntu 22 with sudo rights.
+This version assumes installation on Ubuntu 22 with sudo rights.

 ------
 # TOC

-The TOC attempts to list the steps in the required order up to riscv-perf-model.
-The docker instructions are extra.

 1. [Assumed local environment variables](#assumed-local-environment-variables)